CrossRef/rest-api-doc/README.md

 **Q:** What if I provide fake or incorrect contact info?

 **A:** That is not very polite.
-If there is a problem and you don't repond, we'll block you.
+If there is a problem and you don't respond, we'll block you.

 **Q:** Does the contact info have to be a real name?